blinklv/cmd-tips/reduce_the_number_of_TIME_WAIT_socket.md

 1. Use **more client ports** by setting `net.ipv4.ip_local_port_range` to a wider range.

-2. Use **more server ports** by asking the server to listen to serveral additional ports.
+2. Use **more server ports** by asking the server to listen to several additional ports.
 3. Use **more client IP** by configuring additional IP on the load balancer and use them in a round-robin fashion.
 4. Use **more server IP** by configuring additional IP on the server.

-Ok, It's not the theme of this note, because it can't reduce the number of TIME-WAIT state.
+Ok, It's not the theme of this note because it can't reduce the number of TIME-WAIT state.
 I will tweak `net.ipv4.tcp_tw_reuse` and `net.ipv4.tcp_tw_recycle` to achieve this goal.

 ## tcp_tw_reuse and tcp_tw_recycle